Saturday Film Club: Zendaya and John David Washington Save Malcolm & Marie

 Malcom & Marie was born as a quarantine project by Zendaya and Euphoria creator, Sam Levinson, when the HBO show's production was paused due to the pandemic.

-The two wanted to create something together, something that didn't just work around the filming restrictions but used them to its advantage.
+The pair wanted to create something together, something that didn’t merely work around the filming restrictions but used them to its advantage.
 After throwing around ideas and looking through drafts of scripts, they decided on Malcolm & Marie, an ambitious project that takes place over one night in one place and that was shot by a small team of 22 over 14 days.

-Throughout the film, Washington's character, Malcolm, semi-pretentiously parades his knowledge of classic films and directors, and the film itself mirrors them in form.
-It is notably shot in black and white and is the kind of movie written to seem like it could have first been a play .
-It has already been compared to Who's Afraid of Virginia Woolf and even Fences (the film adaptation that starred Viola Davis and Denzel Washington, John David Washington's father.)
+Throughout the film, Washington’s character, Malcolm, semi-pretentiously parades his knowledge of classic films and directors, and the movie itself mirrors the form.
+Notably, it’s shot in black and white and is the kind of movie that feels like it was adapted from a play.
+It’s already been compared to stage plays like Who’s Afraid of Virginia Woolf and even Fences (the film adaptation starred Viola Davis and Denzel Washington who played John David Washington’s father.)

-Though the movie comes to us after Zendaya's Emmy award forEuphoria, it was conceived before she had Emmy-winning pedigree, so the actress still felt like she had something to prove, an older self to step into.
-This is her first major role as a leading lady and her first time playing an adult instead of a teenager.
+Although Malcom & Marie debuted after Zendaya’s Euphoria Emmy Award, it was conceived before she secured her Emmy-winning pedigree.
+So, the actress still felt like she had something to prove, a more seasoned self to step into.
+This is her first major role as a leading lady and her first adult part (rather than a teenager).

 What Goes Down in Malcolm & Marie

-The film is an intimate endeavor watching a series of arguments play out over one night and exploring the worst of a couple.
-Washington plays a young director on the night following his first big premiere as he waits for what he expects will be good reviews.
+The film is an intimate endeavor that reveals a series of arguments that play out over one night and explores a couple at their worst.
+Washington plays a young director on the night following his first big premiere as he waits for what he expects will be fantastic reviews.
 The problem: He forgot to thank his girlfriend, Marie, on whom the film was ostensibly based.

-From the beginning, the film sizzles with tension, even as the couple goes through mundane motions.
+Right from the gate, the film sizzles with tension, even as the couple goes through mundane tasks.

-It's over mac and cheese that the first fight begins, a slightly comical and overly emphasized fact that nevertheless sets up the viewer for what the film will be: a battle of hills, an unflinching exploration of the ugly.
+The first fight begins over mac-n-cheese, a slightly comical fact that’s over-emphasized, but nevertheless sets up the viewer for what the film will be: a battle of wills, an unflinching exploration of the ugly.

 Some moments, admittedly, feel indulgent.
-Two hours is an ambitious amount of time to get to the heart of a character, let alone a relationship, let alone one as tumultuous as this with characters as complex as these.
-Instead of really exploring their entire personhood, the film falls back on tropes: Marie, the recovered but bitter addict, and Malcolm, the braggadocious but insecure artist.
+It’s formidable to cram this much narrative into 2 hours.
+There’s not enough time to get to the heart of such complicated characters, let alone this relationship, let alone one as tumultuous as this.
+Instead of deeply investigating their personhoods, the film relies on hackneyed tropes: Marie, the recovered but bitter addict, and Malcolm, the braggadocious but insecure artist.

-Despite its commercial marketing and superstar actors, the film is not for the faint of heart.
-It draws out its emotional exploration throughout its almost two-hour run and makes the audience feel it without letting them look away.
+Despite the hype, the marketing, and the superstar actors, Malcom & Marie is not for the faint of heart.
+It draws out each harrowing beat over the course of two hours and forces the audience to feel it all without letting them look away.

 Calling It Now: There Will Be Oscar Nominations

-While the film is wanting for more nuanced character development, the actors take from these potentially stale characters and give them whole worlds.
+While the script is in need of more nuanced character development, the actors take potentially stale characters and build an entire world.
 Zendaya is unflinching and dynamic, as gentle and generous to Marie as Marie is to Malcolm.

-Washington counters her coldness with loud cruelty but meets her in the tender moments, too.
-He's good at being overly braggadocios and putting on the bravado, but he's also good at being ashamed.
+Washington counters her coldness with brash cruelty but meets her in the tender moments, too.
+He’s fine at putting on the bravado, but also fine portraying his shame.

-Sometimes, I wanted Marie to do more than smoke a cigarette and have another outfit change in the between moments, because the moments where Zendaya just sits and plays a medley of emotions across her face are the most powerful, the most convincing.
+Sometimes, I wanted Marie to do more than smoke a cigarette in yet another outfit change because the moments where Zendaya simply sits and a medley of emotions shifts across her face are the film’s most powerful and most convincing.

 We're calling the Oscar nomination now — and not just because a film about film, about Hollywood and filmmakers and art, is always prone to industry recognition, but because these actors make this movie, keep you watching, and keep raising the tension well after you think they can.